AutoxingTech/axbot_restbook/docs/reference/overlays.md

 }
 ```

-Each feature can be a point, a polyline or a polygon.
-For example, this is a polygon:
+Each feature can be a point, a polyline, or a polygon.
+For example, here is a polygon:

 ```json
 {